WinstonWinstonWinston/Website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: University of Utah: Bachelors in Computational Physics
+      - course: B.Sc.
+Major in Computational Physics and Minor in Computer Science
+      institution: University of Utah
-      year: 2023
+      year: 2023 (expected)

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons